KILTprotocol/kilt-workshop-101/attestation.md

 node 3-attestation.js
 ```

+You should see in your logs:
+* `true` for data validity;
-The `attestedClaim` should be printed out.
+* The blockchain transaction status (TxStatus), which should be `Finalized`;
-You now need to "send it back" to the claimer, for example by pasting it in the [shared doc](https://hackmd.io/c6OBNgWWR8yWJhMj7WICUA?edit).
+* The `AttestedClaim` object.

+Copy the `AttestedClaim object`, you'll need it soon.

+Your job as an <span class="label-role attested">attester</span> is done: you've successfully attested a claim, written the attestation hash onto the chain, and prepared the `AttestedClaim` object for the claimer.

 [faucet]: [https://faucet.kilt.io/]